adelekeadelaja/number-to-words/README.md

 2. Add Reference to the dll in your .NET application
 3. Bring the namespace "info.dwleke.numbertowords" to scope in your Class
 4. Instantiate an object of the Class "NumberToWord"
-5. Call the public function "NumberInWords()"
+5. Call the public function "NumberInWords()" and pass a number in string format.

 ## Example